Nashville SC: MLS

 Nashville SC's inaugural MLS match was February 29, 2020, with the club hosting Atlanta United FC at Nissan Stadium.
 The game was played in front of 59,069, becoming the highest attended soccer event in Tennessee.
 Walker Zimmerman scored the team's first goal in the 2–1 loss.
 The inaugural season came to a halt on March 12, 2020, after only two games when the MLS suspended the season for thirty days due to the COVID-19 pandemic, then extended to until May 10, 2020.
 On June 10, MLS announced MLS is Back Tournament, but Nashville were unable to participate in the tournament due to multiple COVID cases on the team.
 Their next game was an August 12 win against FC Dallas.
 Nashville SC finished the 2020 regular season 8–8–7 with 32 points.
 They entered the MLS Cup playoffs in the play-in round defeating Inter Miami 3–0 and knocking off Toronto FC 1–0 in the first round, before being defeated by the eventual champions Columbus Crew in the conference semi-finals in extra time.
-The 2021 season saw Nashville perform well defensively, only allowing a tied for league-leading 33 goals and going undefeated at home.
-The 2021 team would also tie a league record for draws in a season at 18.
+Nashville performed well defensively in the 2021 season, only allowing a tied for league-leading 33 goals and going undefeated at home.
+The 2021 team also tied a league record for draws in a season at 18.
 Nashville returned to the playoffs, but was again eliminated in the conference semi-finals, this time by Philadelphia Union in a penalty shootout.

-2022 saw both the opening of Geodis Park and Hany Mukhtar winning both the Landon Donovan MVP and Golden Boot awards after being a finalist for the former in the previous season.
+In 2022, Geodis Park opened and Hany Mukhtar won both the Landon Donovan MVP and Golden Boot awards after being a finalist for the former in the previous season.
 Mukhtar led the league with 34 goal contributions, nearly two thirds of Nashville's goals in 2022 and leading the team to a third consecutive playoff berth.
 Despite Mukhtar's success the club was eliminated in the first round of the playoffs by the LA Galaxy.
 The 2023 season saw a similar record to 2022, winning 13 matches in the regular season, then getting eliminated in the first round again, this time by Orlando City.
-Although, 2023 saw the inaugural League's Cup, a competition between the MLS and Liga MX.
-Nashville made a historic run to the final of that tournament, eliminating FC Cincinnati, Club America, Minnesota United, C.F.
-Monterrey, before facing the newly signed Lionel Messi and Inter Miami in the final, losing in the 11th round of penalties in a sold-out Geodis Park.
-During the cup, Nashville brought in Sam Surridge, an English striker from Nottingham Forest, who made an immediate impact scoring the equalizing goal against Club America to send the game into penalties.
-Surridge is now 2nd in NSC history in goals scored.
-2024 saw a disappointing year, only winning 9 matches, finishing 13th in the east, and missing the playoffs.
-NSC was eliminated from the CONCACAF Champions Cup in the 2nd round by Inter Miami and did not make it out of the group stage of the League's Cup.
+During the 2023 Leagues Cup, Nashville brought in Sam Surridge, an English striker from Nottingham Forest, who made an immediate impact scoring the equalizing goal against Club America to send the game into penalties.
+The team had a disappointing year in 2024, only winning 9 matches, finishing 13th in the east, and missing the playoffs.
 After starting with a record of 3 wins, 4 losses, and 5 draws, Nashville SC fired their first manager Gary Smith.
 Rumba Munthali took over as an interim until July 3, when Nashville hired B.J.
 Callaghan as their next coach.
 2025 started off great for the Boys in Gold, holding onto one of the longest unbeaten streaks across all competitions in MLS history, spanning 15 matches from April 26 to July 12.
-With the new cup competition format for the MLS, Nashville SC could only participate in the U.S. Open Cup in 2025.
-NSC went on to win the 2025 U.S. Open Cup, beating Austin F.C. in the final.
-The match was played at Q2 Stadium, resulting in 2-1 contest with goals from Hany Mukhtar and Sam Surridge.
-This championship marks the first major professional sports championship in Tennessee history.
 The 2025 season ended with a club-best 16 wins on 58 goals scored, but the curse of Inter Miami CF continued to haunt NSC as they lost in 3 games of the first round of the 2025 MLS Playoffs.